 One of Picasso’s first artworks during the Blue Period was the illustration of his friend’s death entitled The Death of Casagemas (1901), which was painted soon after the very death of his friend.
 The artist depicted Casagemas covered with white bed sheets as if he were sleeping.
 Nevertheless, in addition to that, he showed a bullet hole on the victim’s temple to indicate the drama that took his life.

-With its formal elements (sleep signified by the white sheets, and the bullet as a sign of intrusive presence), the painting creates a chromatic rhetoric that allows for both denotative and connotative interpretations, a Barthesian interplay of studium and punctum realized through color.
+A Barthesian interplay of studium and punctum accomplished through color, the painting’s formal elements (sleep represented by the white sheets and the bullet as a sign of invasive presence) create a chromatic rhetoric that permits both denotative and connotative interpretations.

 Before he painted his first picture in the Blue Period, Picasso was an unknown artist, drawing just a little money from sales, which further agitated his mental state.
 The young master’s portrayal of himself as an older man can be seen as a dramatic semiotic act: the use of blue to darken his skin and deceive time is a sign-making process in which the signifier surpasses the actual signified and creates a sad semiotics of existence.

 At that time, Picasso expressed his pain and despair through the color blue.
-The depiction of outsiders is a clear example of how color serves as a unifying sign; blue pulls the misperceived into a standard sign system, and at the same time, it acts as a color predicate indicating marginality and moral observation.
+The portrayal of outsiders is a prime illustration of how color functions as a unifying sign; blue both draws the misinterpreted into a conventional sign system and functions as a color predicate that denotes marginality and moral observation.

 Picasso’s paintings during the Blue Period continued to present outcasts as the central theme.
 Besides, artists, who were his contemporaries or even himself, and their failures, he also incorporated people like drunkards, the homeless, prostitutes, and, naturally, those who were trying to hold on amid the daily struggles, etc., all of whom were considered by society as exiles and recluses.

 Picasso conveyed fragility in his artwork by using blue in his backgrounds.
-Due to the associations and meanings it holds, blue in art evokes profound emotions.
+Blue in art creates strong feelings because of its associations and connotations.
 It is a particularly evocative color due to its associations with coolness, introspection, and the cultural past.
 Blue also revealed many aspects of suffering, such as artistic torment, bereavement, poverty, mourning, and sadness, all at once in one painting.

-One of Picasso’s most remarkable periods, known as the Blue Period, was characterized by the application of blue paint on earlier canvases.
+The use of blue paint on earlier canvases marked the Blue Period, one of Picasso’s most notable eras.
 One of the painters’ masterpieces during the Blue Period was The Old Guitarist.

 Picasso’s style and colors gradually changed and brightened after 1904.
 The shift to the Rose Period necessitates semiotic recalibration; reds and pinks serve as a counter-semiotic to blue, very much the opposite in terms of emotive qualities, and hence the work’s communicative trajectory goes over from witness to conviviality.

 For nearly a year, he was engaged in painting that was termed the Rose Period, which was a lot happier and more cheerful than the Blue Period.
-The Rose Period differed from the Blue Period in that it was characterized by the use of red and pink shades, which were more uplifting in tone.
+In contrast to the Blue Period, the Rose Period was distinguished by the use of more upbeat hues like pink and red.

 For about a year, he worked mainly with the Red Period; then, his style changed and shifted to the extreme dark side, showcasing solid and heavy forms.
-The evolution of styles that led to Cubism can be seen as a radical shift in the use of signs, where shape takes precedence, and color, though still significant, is reduced to the new syntactic rules of breaking down and reassembling.
+The development of styles that gave rise to Cubism can be understood as a drastic change in the way signs are used, with shape taking precedence and color, while still important, being subordinated to the new grammatical principles of disassembling and reassembling.
 It was at this time that Picasso and Georges Braque met and started being the closest of friends.
 They together formed a new movement, known as Cubism.

 The Old Guitarist was painted in 1903, right in the middle of Picasso’s Blue Period, when he was based in Barcelona, Spain.
 It was an oil painting on canvas.
-The canvas featured a digital blue color scheme, with the poor’s suffering in general, and the ‘guitar’ as a distinguished exception, having been painted in a much warmer, brown tone by Picasso.
+Picasso painted the “guitar” in a considerably warmer brown tone, making it a notable outlier to the canvas’s overall digital blue color scheme that depicted the misery of the impoverished.

 The lone brown color of the instrument refers to the metonymy in a frozen chromatic field, and its semiotic function is to show that, actually, the colors of brown and blue are opposites.
-Thus, the brown is a pointer to human existence and at the same time a symbol of victory.
+As a result, the color brown serves as both a symbol of victory and a guide to human existence.

 Picasso’s The Old Guitarist shows a blind, older man with clear signs of weakness.
-His figure becomes a potent emblem of human frailty as the light blues and slender, delicate contours highlight his social isolation and vulnerability.
+His body becomes a powerful symbol of human frailty as his vulnerability and social isolation are emphasized by the light blues and thin, fragile outlines.

 Picasso executed this masterpiece through the technique of oil painting.
 Their existence was discovered through examination of the underdrawings, which complicated the interpretation.
 A sense of overlapping signs is created by the earlier pictures behind the blue layer, which allude to material scarcity and reverberate into the visible painting.

 Using modern infrared technology, the examination of the painting revealed not only the old blind guitarist but also three more figures.
 These figures are an older woman, a young woman, and an animal.
 Upon careful examination of the painting, one can see all three figures without the aid of a magnifying glass or telescope.
-Some historians argue that Picasso intended the painting to have those figures, while others argue that Picasso was so poor that he could not afford a canvas without prior imagery.
+Picasso was so impoverished that he could not purchase a canvas without pre-existing iconography, according to some historians, while others contend that Picasso intended the painting to feature those figures.

 Among all elements in the painting, the blind man’s guitar was the only one with a variety of colors.
-The hues of the guitar have meaning: blue symbolizes hopelessness, while brown evokes images of dirt, labor, and realism.
+The guitar’s colors have symbolic meanings: brown conjures up ideas of dirt, work, and realism, while blue represents hopelessness.
 When combined, they produce a visual conversation between adversity and hope.

 The brown color applied was meant to symbolize the single instrument the human might use to redeem themselves or to alleviate their bad condition.
 Picasso instead used brown for the guitar rather than the omnipresent blue, which symbolized the older man’s only hope for living.
 Thus, Picasso illustrated the man as if resting on the guitar, thinking that the sound he made would at least grant him some relief from his awful condition.